-See, Louise was in love (#L+LAlways) and therefore uninterested in using her relationship for power.
+See, Louise was in love (#L+LAlways) and therefore uninterested in using the man she loved as a step up to securing her own power.

-But the politicians weren’t out of luck, see another de Mailley sister had Pauline’s ambitious streak:
+But the politicians weren’t out of luck.
+There was another de Mailley sister waiting in the wings.
+And she had Pauline’s ambitious streak:

 So she was bought to court with the intention that she would take Pauline’s place.

 Slight issue…Marie Anne didn’t want to become the Kings mistress.